Contents

 These runes can also be read as symbols of Aetheric magic.
 In most instances, male Adepts show more skill in the Artifice that can dominate the physical realm.
 In this sphere, manipulation of the surrounding reality outranks the ability to keep oneself unaffected by such externals.

-In most instances, it is women who prove most talented at working Artifce around another person’s wits.
+In most instances, it is women who prove most talented at working Artifice around another person’s wits.
 The ruthless overwhelming of a reluctant mind is easier and therefore a more powerful tool than the difficult insinuation of unsuspected hopes, fears and dreams.

 The Meanings of the Individual Runes

 The interpretation of runes varies from culture to culture and judgement is also required when assessing the various combinations.
+The following are the most commonly held associations with each rune but there are many other subsidiary meanings.

 A complex vision of the inter-relations between the runes underpins the world view of the ancient races and many of the symbols are associated with both ancient and modern religious beliefs right across the lands of Einarinn.

 The Drum speaks of a decision, of reaching a break point with the past.
 As everyone hears the drum, this is a rune with significance for the wider community.
 Perhaps important news is coming or there is a need for some vital communication.
 Perhaps a secret is soon to be revealed.
 It can symbolise celebrations in general and weddings in particular.
-But the beat of the drum can signify warfare and thereby destruction.
-Beating can be a general symbol of violence and a warning for the individual against indiscipline.
-Reversed, the drum is silent and warns against refusal to make a decision, to choose that crucial break with the past.

 In its positive aspect, the Calm suggests a time of stillness allowing for contemplation and discovering the truth.
 It is a rune for wisdom in general and of latent power as yet unrealised.
 Other positive associations for the individual include the benefits of study and temperance.
 It is a symbol of the self and of self knowledge but reversed can indicate withdrawal and self-centeredness, warning of the dangers of selfishness or obstinacy, of suppressing natural emotions.
 It can warn of the ultimate withdrawal, of death, the final stillness.
 As a guide to action, it can remind both of the benefits of taking time to plan ahead and of the dangers of prolonged delay.
-Among the Sheltya of the Mountains, this rune also signifies the power of Artifice, also known as Aetheric magic, to defend against physical injury, to keep the individual unaffected by external forces.

 The Earth is a rune that indicates great events, perhaps change or upheaval, perhaps some major success.
 For the individual, it can symbolise status and wealth, indicating a leader or figurehead.
 Other associations include fertility and material possessions, often won by hard work such as tilling the ground or digging deep within it.